duyamn/EECS-3221-W24/markdown/allLectureNotes.md

 User Threads
 - many are mapped to a single kernel thread
 - kernel is not aware of the existence of threads
-- thread management is done by threda library at the user level
+- thread management is done by thread library at the user level

 ![Alt text](../images/image-67.png)